Climate Change

 Reduction of Scope 3 Emissions

-It will be difficult to achieve carbon neutrality through initiatives of the Meiji Group alone, so we will work together with suppliers and producers to reduce CO2 and other GHG emissions.
-At present, we are engaging with some ten primary suppliers with whom we have set CO2 reduction targets and have established a system for ascertaining the status of initiatives.
-Additionally, we are also working with producers upstream in the supply chain.
+As it is difficult to achieve carbon neutrality through the Meiji Group's efforts alone, we are working in collaboration with suppliers and producers to reduce CO2 and other GHG emissions.
+For primary suppliers, we assess their CO2 reduction targets and initiatives and conduct engagement based on this understanding.
+In addition, we promote initiatives with producers upstream in the supply chain.

 Action for raw milk and dairy ingredients